adotcoop/adotcoop.github.io/_posts/2021-05-26-asr-defender.md

 Attack surface reduction rules are a very cool bit of functionality built into Defender and, by extension, built into most of the supported OSs from Microsoft.

-If you configure them as described in this article you're getting a pretty decent HIPS solution for free.
+If you configure the rules as described in this article you're getting a pretty decent HIPS solution for free.

 One thing is obviously missing here - the reporting and monitoring piece.
 Just enabling the rules will give you some level of protection, but how can you tell when rules fire?

 You could alter the event log dumping script to achieve some of these goals, but if you're going to that level maybe it's time to discuss a SIEM or E5 with your management.

+The other conversation that can be generated by this technology is around the quality of the software that is running on your devices.
+If you have to make a security exception because software you pay for behaves badly, maybe it can help make the case to embed more rigorous security requirements into your procurement processes.